 Auto Accidents from Negligent Entrustment

 Vehicle owners have a unique responsibility when it comes to loaning their vehicles to other drivers.
-If an automobile owner allows someone else to use his or her vehicle, that owner must be sure that the borrowing driver is capable of safely operating the vehicle.
-Allowing someone who is noticeably incompetent to borrow and operate a vehicle may put both the driver and others on the road at risk of a dangerous collision.
-If an incompetent driver is given a vehicle by another person, the vehicle owner may be partially responsible for any injuries the driver causes as a result of his or her inability to drive safely.
+If an automobile owner allows someone else to use his or her vehicle, that owner must be sure that the borrowing driver can safely operate the vehicle.
+Allowing someone noticeably incompetent to borrow and operate a vehicle may put the driver and others on the road at risk of a dangerous collision.
+If another person gives an incompetent driver a vehicle, the vehicle owner may be partially responsible for any injuries the driver causes due to his or her inability to drive safely.
+Negligent entrustment occurs when someone loans their car to someone who can’t drive safely.

 What is Negligent Entrustment?